Academics

 History

 All students are required to earn three credits in history for graduation – including (1) World Civilization, (2) European History or European History Honors, and (3) a year-long course in United States History.
 Students can choose to complete their third year requirement in United States History in either the 11th or 12th grade.
-Note that seniors can complete their requirement with either U.S. History or the Pinnacle* course We the People: Ideals and Identity in American History.*
+Note that seniors can complete their requirement with either U.S. History or the Pinnacle* course We the People*.

 • World Civilization